Most popular

 Was electroshock therapy successful?

-READ ALSO: What is the normal color of skin?
+READ ALSO: What is the most common side effect of anti diabetic drugs?

 What is the Success Rate of Electroconvulsive Therapy?
 ECT is an effective medical treatment option, helping as many as 80-85 percent of patients who receive it.
 Most patients remain well for many months afterwards.